Close Fidelity Account

 Get Rid of the Cash Next

 Once the securities are gone, the account’s cash balance is next.
-This will need to be moved out in one of several ways.
+That money will need to be moved out in one of several ways.
 Both the website and mobile app have ACH transfer tools.
 On the app, the transfer form can be found by tapping on the Transact icon that appears in the bottom menu (select Transfer on the following page).

 Once you have both accounts ready to go, set the date of the withdrawal (it could be in the future), the frequency (presumably, this will be just once here), and the amount.